macatak/ELK/Logstash-101/outputs/README.md

 out_es_index.conf - Send to a specific index in Elasticsearch, the more you learn the more useful this will become

 out_es_variable.conf - Destination index is determied by logic.
-NOTE - This file assumes the vairable (field name or metadata) exists
+NOTE - This file assumes the variable (field name or metadata) exists